See our Fire Art page to register your fire art.

 About Fire Core

 **(Please note: fireworks and pyrotechnics are restricted by Vermont law and are not allowed at the event without approval from the FAC Board of Directors.)

-What the Firefly FAST volunteers will do:
+What Fire Core volunteers do: